20 Free & Fantastic Things to Do in the Greater Boston Area

 8. Middlesex Fells Reservation

 Another great natural park just outside of Boston is Middlesex Fells Reservation, located just a short 10-15 minute drive north of the city.
 The skyline trail provides outstanding views of the city.
-In addition, the trails are very peaceful, scenic, and opportunities for small wildlife sightings are abundant.
+Here, you can really escape the hustle and bustle as the trails are very peaceful, scenic, and opportunities for small wildlife sightings are abundant.
 Get out of the city and enjoy a day exploring nature at Middlesex Fells.
 A variety of trails to suit all levels are available, with views ranging from forests to city to wetlands to ponds.

 Tip: Plan a full day hiking trip to complete the entire Skyline Trail.
 It is a difficult trail, however, the views are stunning.
 Be sure to come prepared with plenty of water, a few snacks, and sunblock.